kmaaallen/unicorn-attractor-milestone/README.md

 #### Colours

 - I also wanted to use web-safe colours where possible to keep the user experience consistent between browsers.
 - Using [color-hex](color-hex.com/216-web-safe-colors/) I initially chose a dark web safe colour as my base.
-Purple, #330066, I did use this in my final design but as an accent colour, by background colour ended up being #f9f9f9, which I still checked for contrast.
+Purple, #330066, I did use this in my final design but as an accent colour, my background colour ended up being #f9f9f9, which I still checked for contrast.
 I also used [sessions](sessions,edu/color-calculator/) to generate a complimentary colour palette which included a green and a pink.
-- Using https://www.colortools.net/color_make_web-safe.html I tried to match the green and pink to a web-safe colour and then checked the contrast using a [constrast checker](https://webaim.org/resources/contrastchecker/) to check which colours would work best together according to WCAG AA and WCAG AAA..
+- Using https://www.colortools.net/color_make_web-safe.html I tried to match the green and pink to a web-safe colour and then checked the contrast using a [constrast checker](https://webaim.org/resources/contrastchecker/) to check which colours would work best together according to WCAG AA and WCAG AAA (where possible).
 - The final colour palette ended up being:
     Purple #330066
     Pink #CC0099
     Green #008500
     White #FFFFFF
     Off White #F9F9F9
+    Red #CC0000
-- The rest of the palette is made up of two web safe greys.
+- The rest of the palette is made up of web safe greys.

 ## Features
 ### Existing Features